 - 6.3.1 The Council currently supports Pubwatch schemes across the County and includes Public Houses and Social Clubs.
-All public houses are encouraged to become members, and the schemes are supported and attended by Northumbria Police. - 6.3.2 A committee is elected and oversees any decisions to place perpetrators onto the scheme.
+All public houses are encouraged to become members if there is a scheme running in their area, and these are supported and attended by Northumbria Police. - 6.3.2 A committee is elected and oversees any decisions to place perpetrators onto the scheme.
 Each scheme has adopted guidelines with specific criteria for acceptance onto the Pubwatch list.
 Anyone placed on the list in their respective areas is barred from all public houses/social clubs. - 6.3.3 All premises that are conditioned to be members of the Pubwatch scheme are encouraged to attend and participate within meetings. - 6.3.4 All premises that are conditioned to be part of the Pubwatch scheme are reminded that the licensing condition will be breached should they allow any barred perpetrators within their premises and action will be taken accordingly.